Updated April 2025

-Our dedication to our patients’ health has earned us recognition as the best OBGYN practice in the Triangle, Orange, and Durham counties, for five years in a row.
+Our commitment to our patients’ health has earned us recognition as the best OBGYN practice in the Triangle, Orange, and Durham counties, for five years in a row.
 If you’re interested in getting pregnant, struggling with fertility issues, or are even ready for your annual wellness exam, we invite you to contact us to make an appointment.

 1. Understand the Best Time for Trying to Get Pregnant

 We realize that the menstrual cycle may vary from woman to woman, but it’s typically around 28 days.
 Ovulation usually occurs around 14 days before the start of your next period.
-We recommend using methods such as fertility apps or ovulation predictors to help determine your most fertile days.

 2. Maintain a Healthy Lifestyle

-In addition, studies have shown that excessive stress can make it more difficult to conceive.
-Women who regularly experience high levels of depression and anxiety are twice as likely to face fertility challenges.
-Therefore, if you’re prone to stress, we encourage you to try yoga, mindfulness meditation or even breathing exercises.
+Studies show that excessive stress can make it more difficult to conceive.
+In fact, women who regularly experience high levels of depression and anxiety are twice as likely to face fertility challenges.

 3. Understand Cervical Mucus and Your Basal Body Temperature